aimat-lab/megan_global_explanations/README.rst

 application domains where little to no prior human intuition exists.
 To that end, we propose a method to create global concept explanations for graph prediction tasks with the ultimate objective of gaining a deeper understanding of graph predictive tasks, such as chemical property predictions.
 To achieve this we introduce the updated Megan2 version of the recently introduced multi-explanation graph attention network.
-Concept explanations are extracted by identifying dense clusters in the model’s latent space of explanations.
+Concept explanations are extracted by identifying dense clusters in the model's latent space of explanations.
 Finally, we optimize sub-graph prototypes to represent each concept cluster and optionally query a language model to propose potential hypotheses for the underlying causal reasoning behind the identified structure-property relationships.
 We conduct computational experiments on synthetic and real-world graph property prediction tasks.
 For the synthetic tasks we find that our method correctly reproduces the structural rules by which they were created.
 For real-world molecular property regression and classification tasks, we find that our method rediscovers established rules of thumb as well as previously published hypotheses from chemistry literature.
 Additionally, the concepts extracted by our method indicate more fine-grained resolution of structural details than existing explainability methods.
 Overall, we